Table of Contents

 Manager Property

-When posting records, object properties are updated, but are not persisted to the database, unless you manually set events for persistence, or set Manager property.
-If you set the Manager property to a valid TObjectManager object, then when records are posted or deleted, TAureliusDataset will use the specified manager to persist the objects to the database, either saving, updating or removing the objects.
+When posting records, object properties are updated, but are not persisted to the database, unless you manually set events for persistence, or set the Manager property.
+If you set it to a valid TObjectManager object, then when records are posted or deleted, TAureliusDataset will use the specified manager to persist the objects to the database, either saving, updating or removing the objects.

 Customers := TAureliusDataset.Create(Self);